London Bridge stabbings 'declared a terrorist incident,' UK police say

 That incident took place days before a general election.
 Britons are due to go to the polls again on Dec.
 12.

-Prime Minister Boris Johnson's office said he was receiving updates on the incident and was returning to his 10 Downing St. office from the campaign trail.
+Prime Minister Boris Johnson's office said he was receiving updates on the incident and was returning to his 10 Downing St. office from campaigning in his local constituency.

 In March 2017, an attacker fatally struck four people with a car on nearby Westminster Bridge then fatally stabbed a police officer before security forces shot and killed him in a courtyard outside Parliament.